Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 1. Add New Product in Order

-Append a new product to the order property of an existing user.
+If the 'order' property already exists for a user, append a new product to it.
+Otherwise, create an 'order' array within the user object and then add the order data.

 - Endpoint: **PUT /api/users/:userId/orders**

 - Request Body: If you can't find information about the user, show a clear message.
 Use either `instanceof` or `static` method to display this error message.
-(Follow the given error response format).
+(Use the [format for error messages](#sample-error-response) that is given below.)

 ```json
 {